ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[RXX]** The state of a BPI state object account MUST only be changed based on valid a transaction originating from a BPI user account or another BPI state object account.

-We will discuss the requirements on a transaction and what constitutes as valid in the next section.
+This document will discuss the requirements on a transaction and what constitutes a valid transaction in the next section.

 **[OXX6]** An account MAY be associated with the state of a workstep instance.

 ## 6.5 BPI Transactions
 Account states, and therefore, the state of BPI users, BPI state objects, and, thus, agreement states are altered through BPI transactions submitted by requesters of (commercial) state changes from their accounts.
-In the following we specify requirements for the structure and characteristics of transactions.
+In the following this document specifies requirements for the structure and characteristics of transactions.

 **[RXX]** Each transaction MUST have minimally the following identifiers:
 * Workflow ID (UID)